-At 1st January, 8 employees (from finance and internal control department and tax & legal department) initially employees of ABC Arbitrage Asset Management became ABC Arbitrage's new members staff, holding of the Group.
-Attesting to our forward-looking vision, the average age of our employees is a relatively young (34) and 30 % are aged under 30.
+Attesting to our forward-looking vision, the average age of our employees is relatively young (35) and 32 % are aged under 30.

-Average length of service for employees in the Group stands at 7 years (as in 2017).
-However, the company has an experienced, loyal management team, with an average 17 years of service.
-These employees lead younger associates who fall into three categories: 2 to 6 years which represented 19% of employees, 6 to 10 years which represented 31% of employees, and less than 2 years, which represented 16%, as shown in the chart below.
+Average length of service for employees in the Group stands at 8 years (plus 1 year in comparison with 2018).
+However, the company has an experienced, loyal management team, with an average of 18 years of service.
+These employees lead younger associates who fall into three categories: "2 to 6 years" representing 30% of the employees, "6 to 10 years" representing 14,5% of the employees, and "less than 2 years", representing 18%, as shown in the chart below.
 This organization offers us the energy and momentum we need to drive growth.